We look forward to welcoming your child to one of the exciting camps operated by Avon Old Farms School.

 - Avon Old Farms Basketball Camp

 According to state regulations, we are required to have health records on file for each child attending camp.
-To complete the registration process, the following Google Form must be completed and returned two weeks prior to the start date of camp, and either a scan or hard copy of a physical exam and immunization records, any prescriptions for any medication (prescription or OTC), and a must be sent prior to the start of the camp.
+To complete the registration process, the Medical or Physical/Immunization Ultra Camp form must be completed and returned prior to the start date of camp, and either a scan or hard copy of a physical exam and immunization records, any prescriptions for any medication (prescription or OTC), and a must be sent prior to the start of the camp.
 If your child will attend more than one AOF camp listed above, you need only submit the forms once, two weeks prior to the start date of his/her first AOF camp.
 If your child is attending a camp at Avon Old Farms School that is not listed above, you will need to contact that camp’s office/director for information regarding medical forms.

 Required Medical Forms

-We need copies of the following form on file for each camper
+We need copies of the following forms on file for each camper:

 For campers with special health care needs: